richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 - zoom & scroll
 - modular UI components

-This project aims to evolve into a **full real‑time engraving engine**, similar to MuseScore or LilyPond — but optimized for **live MIDI input**, not offline engraving.
+The long‑term goal is to evolve into a **full real‑time engraving engine**, similar to MuseScore or LilyPond — but optimized for **live MIDI input**, not offline engraving.

 ---

 # 🆕 A New Class of Real‑Time MIDI Engine

-**SIRIUS / Real‑Time MIDI Notation** nepatrí do žiadnej existujúcej kategórie softvéru.
+**SIRIUS / Real‑Time MIDI Notation** does **not** belong to any existing category of music software.
-Nie je to MIDI vizualizér, nie je to offline notátor, nie je to DAW plugin a nie je to tradičná MIDI knižnica.
+It is not a MIDI visualizer, not an offline notation program, not a DAW plugin, and not a traditional MIDI library.

-Predstavuje **úplne novú triedu softvéru**, ktorá doteraz v hudobnej technológii neexistovala:
+It represents a **completely new class of software**:

-### **Real‑Time Multi‑Track MIDI Notation Engine**
+## ⭐ **Real‑Time Multi‑Track MIDI Notation Engine**

-Tento typ softvéru kombinuje vlastnosti, ktoré sa nikdy predtým nevyskytli spolu:
+This engine combines features that have never existed together before:

-- plne **real‑time** spracovanie MIDI udalostí
+- fully **real‑time** MIDI processing
-- **16‑track Yamaha kompatibilný** multi‑track engine
+- **Yamaha‑compatible 16‑track** architecture
-- okamžitá grafická notácia (beams, stems, barlines)
+- instant graphical notation (beams, stems, barlines)
-- **velocity‑based** dynamika v reálnom čase
+- **velocity‑based** dynamics
-- modulárny grafický renderer (Python + Pygame)
+- modular graphic renderer (Python + Pygame)
-- architektúra optimalizovaná pre **výskum, výučbu, živé hranie a štúdiá**
+- architecture optimized for **research, education, live performance, and studio workflows**
-- žiadne predspracovanie, žiadna analýza dopredu, žiadne offline kroky
+- no pre‑processing, no look‑ahead, no offline steps

-Vďaka tomu SIRIUS vytvára **novú kategóriu real‑time MIDI nástrojov**, ktorá dopĺňa tradičné offline notátory (MuseScore, LilyPond, Dorico) a otvára priestor pre:
+SIRIUS defines a **new category** of real‑time MIDI tools, complementing traditional offline notation systems (MuseScore, LilyPond, Dorico) and enabling:

-- živú notáciu
+- live notation
-- real‑time analýzu výkonu
+- real‑time performance analysis
-- výskum expresivity
+- expressive timing research
-- štúdiové pred‑nahrávacie nástroje
+- pre‑recording studio diagnostics
-- vizualizáciu pre hudobnú pedagogiku
+- educational visualization

-SIRIUS je prvý open‑source projekt, ktorý túto kategóriu definuje.
+It is the **first open‑source project** to define this category.

 ---